After Pittsburgh Shooting, Jewish Congregations Vow To Keep Helping Refugees

 "I realized it was all lies, what they said about Jews," she says.

-Over the holidays, Tilko got together with the people who, over the past three years, had helped her rent an apartment, get a green card, and find a job.
+Over the holidays, Tilko got together with the people who, over the past three years, had helped her rent an apartment, get a green card and find a job.

 A biblical mandate

-For Jews across America, volunteering in this way is about following the Torah's injunction in Leviticus 19:34 to remember that their ancestors, the ancient Israelites, were strangers in Egypt, and so they must treat the stranger equally, and "love him as yourself."
+For Jews across America, volunteering in this way is about following the Torah's injunction in Leviticus 19:34 to remember that their ancestors, the ancient Israelites, were strangers in Egypt and so they must treat the stranger equally and "love him as yourself."

 Certainly no one at Rodef Shalom thought doing that could be controversial, let alone dangerous.

 But then two months ago, on Oct.
-27, as Sabbath prayers were getting under way at the Tree of Life synagogue in Pittsburgh, a gunman killed 11 people.
+27, as Sabbath prayers were getting underway at the Tree of Life synagogue in Pittsburgh, a gunman killed 11 people.

 The previous weekend, that congregation had participated in a "National Refugee Shabbat" sponsored by the Jewish aid group HIAS, which resettles people fleeing Syria and other trouble spots.

-Note: A previous version of this story incorrectly spelled a reference to Susan Levy's last name as Levie.